Can DOT Highway Patrols Search Your Truck?

 In the world of commercial truck driving, misconceptions about DOT inspections and searches can lead to confusion and unnecessary stress.
 Let's address a few of these.

 One common misunderstanding is that all DOT inspections will lead to a full search of the truck, including personal items.
 As we've discussed, this isn't the case.
 The DOT's primary concern lies in safety regulations and compliance, not your personal belongings.
-A full search will only take place if there's a reasonable suspicion of illegal activity.
+A full search will only occur if there's a reasonable suspicion of illegal activity.

 What's The Future Of DOT Inspections?